nickoe/dfm09_hacking/README.md

 # DFM09 hacking
-Some noes on the DMF09 radiosonde and a bit of firmware for mucking around.
+Some notes on the DMF09 radiosonde and a bit of firmware for mucking around.
 It uses libopencm3 as a submodule of this project, you can clone with: